tud-hri/joan/docs/index.md

     For students at TU Delft, please start reading __[Setup JOAN on a TUD computer](setup-on-tud-shared-hardware.md)__

 JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl){target="_blank"} at Cognitive Robotics of Delft University of Technology.

+Please use the following reference if you end up using JOAN for your work (and do not forget to reference CARLA too!)

+> Beckers, N., Siebinga, O., Giltay, J., & Van der Kraan, A. (2021).
+JOAN, a human-automated vehicle experiment framework.
+Retrieved from https://github.com/tud-hri/joan

 Below a video of some of the capabilities of JOAN is shown, one of the main software components of the Symbiotic Driving Demonstrator was JOAN :)!